courselabs/kubernetes/labs/jobs/README.md

 </details><br/>

-> You'll see the cleanup Job get created, and then the list will be updated until only the failed Pi Jobs remain
+> You'll see the cleanup Job get created, and then the list will be updated with new a new cleanup Job every minute

 Confirm that completed Pi Jobs and their Pods have been removed: